Skip to main content

 No. Projects must align with the project timeline specified at the time of award so that all awarded projects begin and end concurrently.

-Outreach and education materials, staff time and other costs associated with the project.
+Outreach and education materials, new/existing staff time and other costs associated with the project.
+There is a 10 percent Administrative Cap limit for this grant.

 The organization will keep the equipment, subject to specific retention requirements that are described in the Terms and Conditions document under 6.11 Equipment.